Skip to content

 6. Deposit your tokens and run your proposer + prover as usual!

 If you’ve followed the instructions, send your TAIKO/TTKOh to the ProverSet proxy and begin running your prover and proposer as usual.
-Do not send it to the contract directly!
-Use the depositBond function.
+If you’ve set up your allowance properly, there should be no need to use the depositBond function, as it deposits TTKOh from the ProverSet to TaikoL1.

 Ensure that you have set up the EOAs correctly to avoid problems.